GRI 2-12, 2-13, 2-14, 2-27, 3-1, 3-2

 Remarks:

-• Positive impacts: Healthy operating results, business growth, quality of life enhancement, promotion of environmental quality, etc.
+• Positive impacts: such as greater profitability and business growth, a better quality of life and of the environment.

 Material Issue Impacts